s2t2/sbsim/docs/docs-site.md

 poetry run mkdocs build
 ```

-The output will be placed in the "site/" directory by default.
+The output will be placed in the "docs_site/" directory.

 ## GitHub Actions Deployment